-Blueprints for Recovery provides an integrated approach for co-occurring disorder treatment.
+The PAC Program provides an integrated approach for co-occurring disorder treatment.
 Our trained professionals offer a comprehensive initial assessment that expertly identifies co-occurring disorder symptoms.
 We allow our clients to recover in a supportive and caring atmosphere, giving the one-to-one attention necessary for long-term recovery.
-Contact us at Blueprints for Recovery and let us help you or your loved one through the treatment process.
+Contact us at The PAC Program and let us help you or your loved one through the treatment process.

 If you or a loved one needs help, please call us at